ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 ## Objective

-This guide aim to explain how to use OVHcloud Public Cloud Load Balancer to expose your app hosted on [Managed Kubernetes Service (MKS)](https://www.ovhcloud.com/en/public-cloud/kubernetes/).
+This guide aims to explain how to use OVHcloud Public Cloud Load Balancer to expose your applications hosted on [Managed Kubernetes Service (MKS)](https://www.ovhcloud.com/en/public-cloud/kubernetes/).
-If you're not comfortable with the different ways of exposing your applications in Kubernetes, or if you're not familiar with the notion of service type 'loadbalancer', we do recommend to start by reading the guide explaining how to [Expose your app deployed on an OVHcloud Managed Kubernetes Service](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-using-lb?id=kb_article_view&sysparm_article=KB0050008), you can find the details on different methods to expose your containerized applications hosted in Managed Kubernetes Service.
+If you're not comfortable with the different ways of exposing your applications in Kubernetes, or if you're not familiar with the notion of service type 'loadbalancer', we do recommend to start by reading the guide explaining how to [Expose your application deployed on an OVHcloud Managed Kubernetes Service](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-using-lb?id=kb_article_view&sysparm_article=KB0050008), you can find the details on different methods to expose your containerized applications hosted in Managed Kubernetes Service.

 Our Public Cloud Load Balancer is relying on Openstack Octavia project, this project provides a Cloud Controller Manager (CCM) allowing Kubernetes clusters to interact with Load Balancers.
 For Managed Kubernetes Service (MKS), this Cloud Controller is installed and configured by our team allowing you to easily create, use and configure our Public Cloud Load Balancers.
-You can find the CCM opensource project documentation [here](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md)
+You can find the CCM opensource project documentation [here](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md).

 This guide uses some concepts that are specific to our Public Cloud Load Balancer (listener, pool, health monitor, member, ...) and to the OVHcloud Public Cloud Network (Gateway, Floating IP).
-You can find more informations regarding Public Cloud Network products concepts on our official documentation, for example [network concepts](https://help.ovhcloud.com/csm/worldeuro-documentation-public-cloud-network-concepts?id=kb_browse_cat&kb_id=574a8325551974502d4c6e78b7421938&kb_category=9a19a664ede06d102d4c139330b8ce8f) and [loadbalancer concept](https://help.ovhcloud.com/csm/en-ie-public-cloud-network-concepts?id=kb_article_view&sysparm_article=KB0050139)
+You can find more information regarding Public Cloud Network products concepts on our official documentation, for example [networking concepts](https://help.ovhcloud.com/csm/worldeuro-documentation-public-cloud-network-concepts?id=kb_browse_cat&kb_id=574a8325551974502d4c6e78b7421938&kb_category=9a19a664ede06d102d4c139330b8ce8f) and [loadbalancer concepts](https://help.ovhcloud.com/csm/en-ie-public-cloud-network-concepts?id=kb_article_view&sysparm_article=KB0050139).

 ## Prerequisites